Educational Policy Studies & Evaluation

 Kiluba Nkulu, Ph.D.
 (University of Kentucky)

 Phone: (859) 257-3993

-Dr. Kiluba L. Nkulu’s (vita in PDF) teaching career has evolved in time and place with stints at Institut Kamweneja (coeducational Catholic high school in Lubumbashi), Institut Kitabataba (coeducational Methodist high school at Mulungwishi), Mulungwishi Theological Seminary, Kamina Teachers College (all the above in the Democratic Republic of Congo) and at the University of Kentucky.
-Dr. Nkulu holds a Bachelor’s degree in Humanities and Letters (licencié ès lettres) from the University of Lubumbashi (DR Congo), a Master’s degree from Asbury Theological Seminary, and a PhD in Educational Policy Studies and Evaluation with a focus on Philosophical and International Studies in Higher Education from the University of Kentucky.
+Dr. Kiluba L. Nkulu’s (vita in PDF) teaching career has evolved in time and place with stints at Institut Kamweneja (coeducational Catholic high school in Lubumbashi), Institut Kitabataba (coeducational Methodist high school at Mulungwishi), Mulungwishi Theological Seminary, Kamina Teachers College (all the above in the Democratic Republic of Congo), and at the University of Kentucky.
+Dr. Nkulu holds a Bachelor’s degree in Humanities and Letters (licencié ès lettres) from the University of Lubumbashi (DR Congo), a Master’s degree from Asbury Theological Seminary, and a PhD in Educational Policy Studies and Evaluation with a focus on Higher Education from the University of Kentucky.

-His research and teaching interests include schooling in diverse cultures, higher education and community/global engagement, the legacy of European rituals and symbolism in African institutions of higher learning, complex system theory, philosophical and cultural foundations of education, and qualitative research.
+His research and teaching interests include schooling in diverse cultures, higher education and community engagement, colonial legacy and symbolism in African higher education, complex system theory, philosophical and social foundations of education, and qualitative research.
 He is currently researching the significance of language and cultural constraints on school integration among Swahili speaking families newly resettled in Kentucky from Africa.